noeldjohnson/noeldjohnson.github.io/_pages/links.md

 ## My ArcGIS tutorials

-* Arc sucks.
-But if you insist, my tutorials on basic usage of ArcGIS, can be downloaded [here.](https://github.com/noeldjohnson/ArcGIS-Tutorial.git)
+* Arc << R. But if you insist, my tutorials on basic usage of ArcGIS, can be downloaded [here.](https://github.com/noeldjohnson/ArcGIS-Tutorial.git)

 ## Awesome Podcasts and Other links